 Also, holiday candles are pretty easy for a tail to knock over, and a fire hazard is dangerous for everyone, not just your pup.
 Place candles up high and put them on sturdy objects that won’t get bumped, and never leave a candle lit when you’re not home.

 6. Cars On Icy Roads

 What other dangers do you watch out for in winter?
+Do you take extra steps to keep your dog safe this season?
 Let us know in the comments below!